HOME>SOUTHERN WV>WINDING GULF COALFIELD>RHODELL

 Dec.
 1997 image by author

 The late Ms. Farrugia, a Sicilian immigrant, owned this store.
 She came to America around 1922, and I met her when she was still running this store in 1987, a very late date to still find a first generation immigrant to the WV coalfields.
-In the early 21st Century, one could still meet a few second generation sons and daughters of these immigrants at St. Francis de Sales Church in Beckley, but their numbers became smaller every year.
+In the early 21st Century, one could still meet a few second generation sons and daughters of these immigrants at St. Francis de Sales Church in Beckley, but they have gone extinct now.
 Their childern and grandchildren have dispersed from the area, returning it to the Anglo-Scotch population that was there before the mines opened.

 Dec.
 2014 image by author